 My first labial surgeries were direct referrals from pediatric urologists to help patients born with urologic birth defects, who now as young women had symptomatic functional issues from their excess labial tissue.
 It was intensely gratifying to be able to help, but I honestly still felt the cosmetic cases I was doing made me a bit sad that possibly someone else was making these women feel badly about their appearance.
 It is funny that I have found this stereotype to be very untrue with my cosmetic surgery patients (people generally are internally motivated to have surgery), yet here I too was kind of judging this specific subgroup of patients.

 Years went by and while this whole area of “vaginal rejuvenation” began to boom, I did not feel the need to actively pursue patients, and phone calls from my Thermi rep about ThermiVa (I already had the Thermi device for skin tightening, so why not offer the procedure?) were met with adamant “no thank you.”
-Then I watched a webinar on ThermiVa, and my entire perspective changed.
+Then I attended a multidisciplinary meeting on ThermiVa, and my entire perspective changed.

 The focus of vaginal rejuvenation had shifted somewhat, had expanded with less emphasis on looks, and more on function, which was where my heart initially found gratification.
 No longer was this about the rare unfortunate patient with significant problems, it was something that could benefit a huge number of women, even myself.
 And if cosmesis was an issue, that might be treated too.